 Khachapuri - Georgian bread, usually cheese-filled.

-Kharcho - Rice soup based on veal or lamb broth.
+Kharcho - Spicy rice soup based on veal or lamb broth.

 Khash - Concentrated soup usually made with beef shanks and (or) tripe.
 Is believed to be good hangover remedy.